Expect Crude Oil prices to trade higher today: Angel Commodities

 Outlook

-We expect oil prices to trade sideways today as international markets are trading higher by 0.65 percent at $49.89 per barrel as OPEC nations signal the output cut extensions beyond June.
-Oil inventories in the US however remain a cause of concern which can disturb investor’s sentiments.
+We expect oil prices to trade higher today as overall optimism in the global markets will be supportive while supply glut concerns from the US and China will restrict upside.
+International markets are trading higher by 0.5 percent at $49.5 per barrel as OPEC nations signal the output cut extensions beyond June.
 On the MCX, oil prices are expected to trade higher today.

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.